t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 machine learning tools for working with these models.
 Hugging Face also features fine-tuned models for various tasks, which may work out of the box for your needs.
 Take a look at the [model listing][mlist] to see all models on the platform.
-At the left, you'll see categories for model types, task types, and more.
+At left you'll see categories for model types, task types, and more.

 [hf]: https://huggingface.co/
 [mlist]: https://huggingface.co/models

 ### Loading a model

-To load a model from Hugging Face, first specify the **checkpoint** you'd like to use.
+To load a model from Hugging Face, specify the **checkpoint** you'd like to use.
 Typically this is just the name of the model.

 ```{code-cell}
 checkpoint = "google-bert/bert-base-uncased"